Hungary's "Chess Palace" helps kids to learn and play

 The main difference is that in the Hungarian version all knowledge that children are supposed to learn in school is integrated into a system where the chess pieces act as numbers, letters or even musical notes, depending on the subject taught.

-At a class presentation for about 15 teachers, seven-year-olds moved so fast from one exercise to another it was difficult to follow what subject they were practicing.
+At a class presentation for about 15 teachers, seven-year-olds moved so fast from one exercise to another it was difficult to follow what subject they were practising.

 "This sword costs 17 chess thalers (dollars).
 What do you think we should pay for it, Csongor?" the teacher asks a boy.